LucasDLalande/PGLMMdredge/README.md

 ```

 ## Usage
+The package contains a unique `dredge_pglmm` function:

+Define your random effects (`formulaRE`), fixed effects (`fixed`), data,
+model selection criterion (AIC or AICc), distribution family (gaussian , binomial or poisson),
+the covariance matrix of the random effects (`cov_ranef`, i.e. usually an object of class `phylo`)
-Define your random effects, fixed effects, data, model selection criterion, distribution family, and whether to display estimates and/or standard-errors.
+and whether to display estimates and/or standard-errors.
 ``` r
 dredge_pglmm(
   formulaRE,